Skip to main content

 • Obtain regular updates from assigned resources.

-• Ensure assigned Division/Group Supervisors (DIVS) receive Fire Weather Watches/Warnings, Spot Weather Forecasts, and Fire Weather Forecasts.
+• Ensure assigned DIVS receive Fire Weather Watches/Warnings, Spot Weather Forecasts, and Fire Weather Forecasts.

-• Report special occurrences (e.g., structure/improved property loss or damage, accidents, incident within an incident, political contacts) to supervisor.
+• Report special occurrences (e.g., structure/improved property loss or damage, accidents, incident within an incident, political contacts) to OSC.

-• Coordinate with assigned resource and provide OSC a list of excess personnel and other resources.
+• Coordinate with assigned DIVS(s) and provide OSC a list of excess resources according to established IMT guidelines.

 • Coordinate WUI operations with local law enforcement, local fire departments, and other agencies authorized to implement public evacuation, perform structure protection, control traffic, and road closures.